National Space Trophy Winners

 Kraft was one of the 36 original members of the Space Task Group developing Project Mercury.
 He created the engineering and

 operations organization that designed and controlled the first human missions.
-Dr. Kraft was the first Flight Director, and held
+Kraft was the first Flight Director, and held

 that position for all of Mercury, and the first seven flights of Gemini.
 He was Director of Flight Operations through Apollo 12,